-There are cases wherein drivers who get their license suspended discard their car as lose the ability to drive their vehicle.
+There are cases wherein drivers who get their license suspended discard their car as they lose the ability to drive their vehicle.
 But if you have non owner SR22 insurance you’ll be able to drive another car of a friend or someone you know.
 With this insurance you receive cover from liability claims, and it’s going to keep your car’s insurance currency updated.

 Table of Content

 - What Does the Insurance Policy Cover?

 - Eligibility and Payments:

 - How to Get Affordable Non Owner SR22 Insurance?

 - Do You Pay More with DUI Conviction?

 Non owner SR22 insurance is a special type of insurance that’s actually mandatory in some states, and it applies to drivers convicted of DWI or DUI and want to drive someone else’s car.
 When you’re convicted of a DUI, your legal right to drive your own car is suspended, but you can use this insurance to get back on the road, albeit not in your own vehicle.

 There are many companies that offer this online, and you can get free quotes here from our recommended partners.
 However, you need to understand its limitations and how it works.